What is a ‘dieta’ in the Ayahuasca Tradition?

 How Long Does a Dieta Typically Last?

-A dieta typically lasts from one week to several months, depending on the tradition, the participant’s goals, and the specific master plants involved.
-Shorter dietas of one to two weeks are common for initial dietas, while longer ones are often undertaken for deeper healing or apprenticeship purposes.
+A dieta lasts from one week to several months, depending on the tradition, the participant’s goals, and the specific master plants involved.
+Shorter dietas of one to two weeks are common for initial dietas, while longer ones are undertaken for deeper healing or apprenticeship purposes.
 Indigenous traditions and the guidance of experienced shamans determine the appropriate duration for each individual.
 According to a 1984 study by Luna, L. E., “The healing practices of a Peruvian shaman” published in the Journal of Ethnopharmacology, dieta durations range from weeks to months depending on individual goals and shamanic guidance.

-- Eliminate Restricted Foods: Eliminate restricted foods including alcohol, caffeine, processed foods, dairy, red meat, oils, and spicy foods at least one to two weeks in advance.
+- Eliminate Restricted Foods: Eliminate restricted foods, including alcohol, caffeine, processed foods, dairy, red meat, oils, and spicy foods at least one to two weeks in advance.

 - Adopt a Simple Diet: Adopt a simple diet that is centered around light, plant-based meals.
 Focus on whole foods such as vegetables, rice, and beans.
 Keep meals bland by avoiding salt, sugar, and oils.